Retail Channel $ Update – January Monthly & February Advance

 Monthly YOY CPI changes of 0.2% or more are highlighted.
 (Green = lower; Pink = higher)

 Here are some answers to some obvious questions.
-Note: Prices usually rose Nov>Dec.
+Note: Product Prices rose but changes by Channel were mixed.

 - Why is the group for Nonstore different from the Internet?